benanhalt/PyAlgebraicDataTypes/README.md

 >>> match(pattern, {'a': 1, 'foo': 2, 'b': 3})
-Traceback (most recent call last): adt.MatchFailed: pattern has key 'list' not in value
+Traceback (most recent call last): adt.MatchFailed: pattern has key 'list' which is not in value

 ```